Organise Data

 De-identifying data is the process used to prevent someone’s personal identity from being revealed.
 Data that has been de-identified no longer triggers the Privacy Act.

-File names could include information such as:
+File names can include information such as:

 • Project or experiment name or acronym